Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Introduction

 \section{Introduction}

-Many real-world decision-making problems contain parameters that are uncertain at solving time.
-Consider, for example, a manufacturing company that needs to schedule its production in function of uncertain customer demands, or a delivery company that needs to route its vehicles in function of uncertain traffic conditions.
-These kinds of problems can be framed as \textit{predict-then-optimize} problems.
-As indicated by their name, predict-then-optimize problems consist of two stages -- a prediction stage followed by an optimization stage.
-In the prediction stage, an ML model is used to predict the unknown parameters.
-In the optimization stage, a constrained optimization problem is solved using the predicted parameters.
-The quality of solving a predict-then-optimize problems hinges on the quality of the ML model used, and thus the way this model is trained is highly important.
-Two paradigms for doing so can be distinguished: prediction-focused and decision-focused learning.
+Real-world optimization problems often contain parameters that are uncertain at solving time.
+Consider, for example, a manufacturing company that needs to schedule its production to meet uncertain customer demands, or a delivery company that needs to route its vehicles under uncertain traffic conditions.
+These kinds of problems can be framed as \textit{predict-then-optimize} problems, consisting of a prediction stage followed by an optimization stage.
+In the prediction stage, a machine learning (ML) model is used to predict the unknown parameters from correlated contextual features.
+In the optimization stage, the optimization problem is solved using the predicted parameters.
+The quality of the resulting decisions is thus highly dependent on the ML model's predictions, making the procedure by which this model is trained particularly important.
+Two training paradigms can be distinguished: prediction-focused and decision-focused learning.

-In \textit{prediction-focused learning} (PFL) the predictive model is trained without considering the downstream optimization problem.
-In other words, it is trained to maximize the accuracy of the predicted parameters, using traditional ML losses, like the mean squared error (MSE).
-While this might seem reasonable (considering that higher predictive accuracy generally leads to better decisions), it does not take into account the complex ways in which prediction errors together affect the downstream decision-making.
-As an illustration of this, consider a knapsack problem with unknown item values that must be predicted prior to solving.
-Overestimating the value of highly-profitable items does not affect the subsequent decision-making.
-Underestimating these item values, however, can lead to these items not being chosen, negatively impacting the quality of the decisions made.
-Thus, it is desirable that the predictive model is trained to minimize the prediction errors that matter the most in terms of the downstream decision-making.
+In \textit{prediction-focused learning} (PFL), the predictive model is trained to maximize the accuracy of the predicted parameters using traditional ML losses like the mean squared error or negative log-likelihood.
+One downside of this approach is that it can lead to suboptimal decision-making, because it does not account for the ways in which prediction errors can affect the solution to the optimization problem.
+The accuracy of the predictions does not necessarily align with the quality of the resulting decisions.
+As an illustrative example, consider a knapsack problem in which the item values are unknown and must be predicted prior to solving.
+Overestimating the value of high-value items does not alter the optimal solution, since these items would be selected regardless of the overestimation.
+In contrast, underestimating their value by the same amount could cause the items to be excluded, leading to a different and potentially suboptimal solution.